Sutton585/dasut.github.io/index.md

 Trained in the Luma Institute’s program on practices for innovation in human-centered design.
 Progressed all the way through the advanced HCD courses, gaining certification as an instructor and facilitator of the Luma’s courses and putting their techniques into practice in cross-departmental teams.

 Topics include: Leading a Culture of Innovation, Brainstorming, Problem Framing, Rapid Iteration and Product Testing, Prototyping, Ethnographic Research, User-testing and Interpretation.

-### Udemy Product Managment Fundamentals
-In many of my roles, I have often served as almost a pseudo Product Owner with a strong emphasis on design and usablility.
-Now that I'm intentionally looking to find an appropriate Product Management (or Product Owner) role to make the most of my broad skillset, I started these Udemy courses in order to gain certifications related to Product Management.

 <!--